BMSB Season: Australia’s September–April Shipping Rule

 The most practical approach is to treat BMSB season as a known planning variable.

-• Check whether the goods and origin profile fall within current BMSB measures.
+• Check whether the goods and origin profile fall within current BMSB measures before booking.

-• Assess whether seasonal timing can be adjusted before booking if the move is flexible.
+• Assess whether seasonal timing can be adjusted if the move is flexible.

 • Do not assume manufactured cargo is automatically outside biosecurity risk.